cpp-cat/bettercare4.me/README.md

 ## User Stories Sprint Backlog.

 ## Completed User Stories
+- Added error handling when connection to Cassandra fails (case where there is no database)
 - Added reading spark configuration from yaml file: data/spark.yaml

 - Create a Play AMI
   - Create a keypair for play instance: play1-kp.pem
   - Start the spark cluster and create a cassandra cluster
     - Put the public DNS of the spark master onto data/spark.yaml
     - Put the public DNS of the cassandra master onto data/cassandra.yaml
     - Commit those changes and push it to github master
-  - Create m2.medium ubuntu linux ec2 instance having java 7:
+  - Create m3.medium ubuntu linux ec2 instance having java 7: ami-24af204c (Medidata Ubuntu 14.04 + Java 7)
+    - Availability zone: us-east-1d
+    - Root storage using EBS 20GB, mark to be persistent
+    - Security group: bc4me-spark-cluster-master (nned to open port 80 & 443 on this security group)
+    - Strarted with public DNS: ec2-54-159-192-139.compute-1.amazonaws.com

+  - Start the system monitoring on play instance:
+    - $ java -jar remote-linux-monitor-v1.05.jar -i ~/play1-kp.pem -H ec2-54-159-192-139.compute-1.amazonaws.com -u ubuntu &
   - Copy the spark1-kp.pem and cassandra1-kp.pem onto the play instance to be able to ssh into the spark cluster:
-    - $ scp -i ~/play1-kp.pem ~/spark1-kp.pem root@ec2-54-145-101-109.compute-1.amazonaws.com:~/ (using the public DNS of the play instance)
+    - $ scp -i ~/play1-kp.pem ~/spark1-kp.pem ubuntu@ec2-54-159-192-139.compute-1.amazonaws.com:~/ (using the public DNS of the play instance)
-    - $ scp -i ~/play1-kp.pem ~/cassandra1-kp.pem root@ec2-54-145-101-109.compute-1.amazonaws.com:~/ (using the public DNS of the play instance)
+    - $ scp -i ~/play1-kp.pem ~/cassandra1-kp.pem ubuntu@ec2-54-159-192-139.compute-1.amazonaws.com:~/ (using the public DNS of the play instance)
-  - SSH to the play ec2 instance: ssh -i ~/play1-kp.pem root@ec2-54-145-101-109.compute-1.amazonaws.com (using the correct public DNS)
+  - SSH to the play ec2 instance: ssh -i ~/play1-kp.pem ubuntu@ec2-54-159-192-139.compute-1.amazonaws.com (using the correct public DNS)
   - Clone the Bettercare4.me git repository onto the play instance, or update the repo
+    - $ sudo apt-get install git
     - $ git clone https://github.com/regency901/bettercare4.me.git
     - $ git pull origin master
-   - Start activator in play directory: play$ ./activator
   - Generated a new application secret key using:
     - $ ./activator play-update-secret
   - Using the stage task to create an application start script: